Mallika-28/Mallika-28/README.md

 <!--
 <h3 align="center">
-A 4th-year student pursuing Bachelors of engineering in Computer science.
+A 4th-year student pursuing Bachelor of engineering in Computer science.
 </h3> -->